We have updated this FAQ in light of the latest HMRC guidance published on 16 September 2020.

 Employers can top up wages if they want to but there is no requirement to do this.

-How will the Scheme affect employees' entitlement to the national minimum wage?
+How does the Scheme affect employees' entitlement to the national minimum wage?

 Since an employee will not be working, they will not be entitled to the national minimum wage while they are furloughed.

 Can employees work while they are furloughed?

-Until 1 July 2020, employees will not be able to do any work for their employer, or any linked or associated organisation, while furloughed.
-Managers will therefore need clear instructions that they cannot just call on furloughed employees if they need them to do some work.
-However, employees can volunteer for another employer or organisation as long as they are not volunteering for their employer in a different role.
-They can also complete training but must be paid at least the national minimum wage for the time spent training.
-They can seek work with another employer if their contract allows this.
+Until 1 July 2020, employees were not be able to do any work for their employer, or any linked or associated organisation, while furloughed.
+However, employees could volunteer for another employer or organisation as long as they were not volunteering for their employer in a different role.
+They could also complete training but had to be paid at least the national minimum wage for the time spent training.
+They could seek work with another employer if their contract allowed this.
+After 1 July, employees can continue to take part in volunteer work or training, or work for another employer, during the hours recorded as being on furlough.

 Can furloughing be backdated in relation to employees who have already been made redundant?